solenraxe/ProgrammingLanguage/README.md

     while var a < int 10 will repeat the following lines until a is superior to 10
     <img width="400" height="225" alt="image" src="https://github.com/user-attachments/assets/228bf7d0-dad2-48a5-a71b-940ea5310eb5" />

-- Functions : When called, execute a small piece of code, you first have to tell the function what code to execute, then you can run it a lot of times without rewriting it
+- Functions : When called, execute a small piece of code, you first have to tell the function what code to execute, then you can run it a lot of times without rewriting it.

     <img width="400" height="225" alt="image" src="https://github.com/user-attachments/assets/9593c7ef-0a11-4c8a-a055-d8fe6ed8cd49" />

 - Imports : Run another script when called, so you can re-use function you wrote in another script in your current one